jorgedlcruz/zimbra-rocket/README.md

 run `chmod +rx /usr/local/sbin/rocket-token-purge` and put it in cron `crontab -e` like so:

       2 3 1 * * /usr/local/sbin/rocket-token-purge

+This will log people out of the Rocket.Chat app on their phone, so they need to re-enter their credentials.

 See also: https://github.com/RocketChat/Rocket.Chat/issues/6738